mossbanay/Psychology-3-4/Glossary.md

 ### Self-report

 Self-reports are the written or spoken responses from a participant to questions or statements given by a researcher

+### Semantic memory
+##### See also declarative memory

+Semantic memory stores information about facts and general knowledge that is not tied to a single time, place or event.
+This includes knowledge about the world (e.g the sky is blue), formulae, general rules and other information not tied to a specific place/time.

 ### Semantic network theory